North Coast Water Board Program Priorities

 - Inspect at least 1 sanitary sewage collection system to meet performance targets for the statewide Sanitary Sewer System General Order.

-- Conduct 1 pretreatment compliance audit and 1 pretreatment compliance inspection to meet the CWA §106 Work Plan Pretreatment Target.
+- Conduct 1 pretreatment compliance audit to meet the CWA §106 Work Plan Pretreatment Target.

 - Develop for Board consideration a new Region-Specific General Order for Minor Municipal Wastewater Treatment Plants to streamline permitting, reduce the total number of individual permits managed by staff, and make performance targets more achievable.